rensbreur/Yvim/README.md

 ## Compatibility

-Yvim has been tested to work under the following system configurations.
+Yvim has been tested to work under macOS Big Sur and Catalina.
+It should work independently of the version of Xcode, and has been tested on Xcode 12.3.

-* macOS Catalina | Xcode 12.3

 ## User guide